 Select “File and Electronic ticket collection’” from the menu on the right-hand side.
 Then select the third box down on the left-hand side: “Collection with a file reference number.”
 SNCF tickets booked on Rail Europe do not require you to enter the credit or debit card.

 Enter your collection reference

 Your collection reference, sometimes called PNR (Passenger Name Record) or TOD (ticket on departure) reference, is a six-character code which can be found in your booking confirmation email.
-Please note that it is different from your Rail Europe order reference, which is eight characters beginning with “LO-").
+Please note that it is different from your Rail Europe order reference, which is eight characters beginning with “RE-").

 Enter your booking name

 Input the surname of the lead passenger exactly as it appears in your confirmation email.
 If you have any trouble, go to the SNCF ticket desk and present your collection reference (PNR).

 Printing your tickets

 Your booking reference may contain several journeys.
 Make your selection and press “Print tickets for this journey.”

 Receive your tickets

 Your tickets will now print from a slot beneath the screen.
 Each ticket and its print status will be displayed on the screen.
 Make sure that all of the tickets have printed before leaving the machine.